dogokit/dogokit-stack/README.md

 This is the shorter version of [catamyst/stack-all](https://a.catamyst.com/stack-all) (the longer list).
 You can [use this repo as a template](https://github.com/catamyst/stack/generate) to help with your technical evaluation and decision.

-The symbol ⭐ indicated the recommendation and 🔰 need to be prioritized.
+The emoji 🧰 (toolbox) indicated the recommendation and 🔰 (beginner) need to be prioritized.
 Just keep in mind it doesn't mean that everything is required.
-Also feel free to skip the ones without the ⭐.
+Also feel free to skip the ones without the 🧰.

 **Main Categories:**